susehenry/pand-problem-sheet/README.md

 Program that asks a user to input a string and outputs every second letter in reverse order.

-Reference - Programming and Scripting - week 5 pands 5.1 lists and tuples video
+Reference - Programming and Scripting course module - week 5, pands 5.1 lists and tuples video

 Reference -  What is :: (double colon) in Python when subscripting sequences? https://stackoverflow.com/questions/3453085/what-is-double-colon-in-python-when-subscripting-sequences